 From Francie & Finch

-Either way, we hope you’ll stop down at the shop to say hello, browse our in-store offerings and check out our upcoming events.
+Drop by the shop when you can to say hello, browse our in-store offerings and check out our upcoming events.

 In this Issue...

 This fascinating debut explores the science of bringing extinct animals back to life while questioning the morality behind it.